ArcLight Cinemas

 ArcLight Cinemas was an American movie theater chain that operated from 2002 to 2021.
 It was owned by The Decurion Corporation.
 The ArcLight chain opened in 2002 as a single theater, the ArcLight Hollywood in Hollywood, Los Angeles, and later expanded to eleven locations in California, Massachusetts, Maryland, and Illinois.

 The chain has been credited for pioneering features such as assigned seating, reclining chairs, and in-house bars and restaurants that were later adopted by major theatre chains.
 Screenings at the ArcLight were usually introduced by an employee and visitors would not be admitted after the screening had started.

 ArcLight Cinemas closed temporarily in March 2020, due to the COVID-19 pandemic.
-On April 12, 2021, Pacific Theatres announced that the ArcLight and Pacific Theatres chains would permanently close, citing the lack of a viable path forward after the pandemic.
-Following the closure, all former ArcLight locations (except Hollywood and Santa Monica) were acquired by other theater chains.
-The Decurion Corporation had plans to reopen the former ArcLight Hollywood with the Cinerama Dome in 2025 as the Cinerama Hollywood.
+On April 12, 2021, ArcLight Cinemas and its sister chain Pacific Theatres announced they would permanently close, citing the lack of a viable path forward after the pandemic.
+Following the closure, all former ArcLight locations (except Santa Monica) were acquired by other theater chains.

 Locations

 ArcLight Hollywood

 ArcLight Cinemas and the Cinerama Dome.

 ArcLight Hollywood was the first theater in the ArcLight chain and was considered to be the flagship location.
-It opened on March 22, 2002 and was located at 6360 Sunset Boulevard in Hollywood, California.
+It opened on March 22, 2002, and was located at 6360 Sunset Boulevard in Hollywood, California.
 It featured 15 screens with stadium seating, and carried a THX certification for sound and picture presentation.
 The building was located adjacent to the Cinerama Dome.
 It was a subsidiary of The Decurion Corporation, which also owned Pacific Theatres.

 The courtyard entrance of the ArcLight Hollywood complex.

 Tickets for all film showings used assigned seating.
-The only restriction was the inability to select a seat if it created a single seat space between an already reserved seat, to prevent orphan empty seats that could only be filled by a single individual.
+The only restriction was the inability to select a seat if it created a single-seat space between an already reserved seat, to prevent orphan empty seats that could only be filled by a single individual.

 The only promotional material shown before films were trailers.
 At showtime, immediately before the trailers began, an usher would introduce the film to the audience and state the ArcLight's policies regarding quality assurance.
 Two ushers would remain in the theater for a few minutes after the film had begun, to ensure that the picture and sound quality were acceptable.
 The usher would also ask the audience to silence their cell phones and refrain from texting.
 Seating was prohibited after a film had begun, in correlation with ArcLight's slogan, "Your Movie Time Uninterrupted."

 In 2008, the ArcLight Hollywood and the ArcLight Sherman Oaks, which opened in 2007, introduced digital projection.
 Each location had two houses with Kinoton 35mm projectors for archival and special presentations.

-The ArcLight routinely featured exhibits of props and costumes from the films it was screening, as well as local art including 5 different exhibitions from 2009-2020, by artist Clifford Bailey and a exhibit dedicated to L. Ron Hubbard.
+The ArcLight routinely featured exhibits of props and costumes from the films it was screening, as well as local art including 5 different exhibitions from 2009 to 2020, by artist Clifford Bailey and an exhibit dedicated to L. Ron Hubbard.